ferueda/project-euler/README.md

 # project-euler

-Project Euler solutions in JS https://projecteuler.net/
+Project Euler's solutions in JS https://projecteuler.net/

 ### Solutions in the repo